vmrfreitas/3-tac-toe/README.md

 ### GameOrchestrator

 With the spirit of [favoring composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance), I created this class to be composed of the others and call their methods in the desired order.
 The `Start` and `Update` methods are default Unity methods, they are called when the Scene loads and every frame, respectively.\
 The idea was to have a `GameOrchestratorAssembler` class that would be responsible for instantiating and injecting the dependencies into the orchestrator class, but Unity didn't like the idea of assembling a `MonoBehaviour` class before loading the Scene (or at least I didn't try enough).
-Consequently the `Start` method was used for this purpose.
+Consequently, the `Start` method was used for this purpose.
 It reads the `GameType` from the `GameState` and instantiates the according classes, for instance.

 ### PossibleMovesCalculator and BoardStateChecker

 The main thing that changes from game type to game type is how the computer decides its move.
 The `min` and `max` functions from the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) will calculate their values differently.\
 By making the code once and analysing it I decided that the two main things that change are: the possible moves available for the computer to make and how to decide if the game is over.
 So these two interfaces have one different implementation for each game type.
-Since I never use a state checker from a game type with a possible moves calculator from a different game type, the class responsible for creating this dependency is the `ComputerMoveCalculatorFactory`.
+Since I never use a state checker from a game type with a possible moves calculator from a different game type, the class responsible for creating these dependencies is the `ComputerMoveCalculatorFactory`.

 ### ComputerMoveCalculator and its factory